3 Babies, 2 Adults Stabbed At Queens Day Care

 A meat cleaver and a butcher knife were recovered at the scene, police told the network.

-The suspect is a 52-year-old woman who was found with a self-inflicted slash to her left wrist; she is in police custody.
+A 52-year-old woman who was found with a self-inflicted slash to her left wrist is a suspect and is in police custody.
 Multiple news outlets reported that she was an employee of the day care.